CZ-NIC/knot/doc/man_keymgr.rst

 **active**
   Key used for signing.

-**post_active**
-  Key still used for singing, but another key is active (only for KSK).

 **retire_active**
-  Key no longer published, but still used for signing (only for algorithm rollover).
+  Key still used for singing, but another key is active (only for KSK or algorithm rollover).

 **retire**
   Key still published, but no longer used for signing.

+**post_active**
+  Key no longer published, but still used for signing (only for algorithm rollover).

 **remove**
   Key deleted.